Lawd-STAR/DetStream-Vision-Agents/README.md

 TODO: Image or video.
 Show code, image and demos

 Build Vision Agents quickly with any model or video provider.
-Created by Stream, uses [Stream's edge network](https://getstream.io/video/) for ultra-low latency.

 -  **Video AI**: Built for real-time video AI.
-Combine Yolo, Roboflow and others with gemini/openai realtime models
+Combine Yolo, Roboflow and others with gemini/openai realtime
 -  **Low Latency**: Join quickly (500ms) and low audio/video latency (30ms)
 -  **Open**: Built by Stream, but use any video edge network that you like
 -  **Native APIs**: Native SDK methods from OpenAI (create response), Gemini (generate) and Claude (create message).
 So you're never behind on the latest features
 -  **SDKs**: SDKs for React, Android, iOS, Flutter, React, React Native and Unity.

+Created by Stream, uses [Stream's edge network](https://getstream.io/video/) for ultra-low latency.

 ## Examples